ermelinda-q/computer-infrastructure/README.md

 2. **Project:** Developing an automated shell script to retrieve daily `.json` weather data from the Athenry weather station.

 ### Workflow
-The `.github/workflows/weather-data.yml` file manages automated workflows in this repository, such as running scripts or CI/CD tasks.
+The `.github/workflows/weather-data.yml` file manages automated workflows in this repository.

 ### Data
 The `data/` directory contains:
 - **Timestamps:** Stores timestamp-related files.
-- **Weather:** Contains `.json` files of weather data.
+- **Weather:** Contains `.json` files of weather data retrieved from [Athenry Weather](https://prodapi.metweb.ie/observations/athenry/today).

 ### Images

 The `img/` directory stores all `.png` files used for visualizations or references.

+## Assessment Purpose

+_The purpose of the assessment is for us to demonstrate ability in the following._

+- Use, configure, and script in a command line interface environment.
+- Manipulate and move data and code using the command line.
+- Compare commonly available software infrastructures and architectures.
+- Select appropriate infrastructure for a given computational task.

 ## Setup and Usage